Covering by homothets and illuminating convex bodies

 In \cite{sol93}, Conjecture \ref{con:soltan} was proven for the case $d=2$.
 In \cite{nas10}, the asymptotic version of the conjecture was proven for any $\alpha$, namely, it was shown that $\lim\limits_{d\rightarrow \infty} \frac{g_\alpha(d)}{d} = 1$ for a fixed $\alpha$.
-In \cite{gla18}, Conjecture \ref{con:soltan} was proven for the case of a $d$-dimensional Euclidean ball: $g(\mathbb{B}^d)=d$.
-The generalized version of the conjecture was also formulated in \cite{gla18} and shown to be tight for Euclidean balls in case it is true:
+In \cite{gla18}, Conjecture \ref{con:soltan} was proven for the case of $d$-dimensional Euclidean balls, i.e. it was shown that $g_1(\mathbb{B}^d)=d$.
+The generalized version of the conjecture was also formulated in \cite{gla18} and shown to be tight for Euclidean balls in the case it is true.

 \begin{conjecture} For all natural $d$ and all $\alpha$ such that $0\leq \alpha \leq d+1$, $g_\alpha(d)=d+1-\left\lceil{\alpha}\right\rceil$. \end{conjecture}